bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/exercise-4.md

             `[1, 3, 5]` You can see that it only returned every second element.
             Change it to three and it will only return every three element.

-Sequences also support slicing: a[i:j] selects all items with index k such that i <= k < j.
-When used as an expression, a slice is a sequence of the same type.
-This implies that the index set is renumbered so that it starts at 0.

-Some sequences also support “extended slicing” with a third “step” parameter: a[i:j:k] selects all items of a with index x where x = i + n*k, n >= 0 and i <= x < j.

 Sequences are distinguished according to their mutability: